244 2nd Avenue North

 The Master Chorale of Tampa Bay

-Since its inception, The Master Chorale has produced at least one major choral-orchestral work each year including J.S.
-Bach's Passion According to St. Matthew, Beethoven's Missa Solemnis, Felix Mendelssohn's Elijah, and Mahler's Symphony No. 8, which was performed and recorded with the Atlanta Symphony Orchestra and Chorus under the direction of Robert Shaw.
-In addition, the Chorale has internationally distributed recordings on the Telarc and Naxos labels and has regularly commissioned some of the most important contemporary composers including Eric Whitacre (Lux Aurumque), Paul Basler (Missa Kenya), and René Clausen (Jubilate Deo), to name a few.
+With internationally distributed recordings and important commissions from contemporary compositional powerhouses, the chorale is consistently advancing the needle in our industry.
+Since its founding by Dr. Robert Summer in 1979, the chorale has produced at least one major choral-orchestral work each year.
+These performances include J.S.
+Bach's Passion According to St. Matthew, Beethoven's Missa Solemnis, Felix Mendelssohn's Elijah, and Mahler's Symphony No. 8, which was performed with the Atlanta Symphony Orchestra and Chorus and others under the direction of Robert Shaw.
+The chorale has regularly commissioned some of the most important contemporary composers including Eric Whitacre (Lux Aurumque), Paul Basler (Missa Kenya), Alice Parker (The Rock and the River), René Clausen (Jubilate Deo), and Jake Runestad (We Can Mend the Sky), to name a few.

 For more, http://www.masterchorale.com/.